Memorial To A Marriage

 On November 3, 2002, Cronin unveiled the work on her burial plot in Woodlawn Cemetery in the borough of The Bronx in New York City.
 She organized the day as a protest, parade, funeral and a party all rolled into one.
 It began with a historic walking tour followed by a graveside service, a reception at the Woolworth Chapel and then at the end of the day, friends and family gathered at their Tribeca loft.
 This project was produced in collaboration with Grand Arts and the Deitch Projects gallery in New York City.

 The work, which is Cronin's first marble sculpture, stayed on the plot from November 3, 2002, until June 7, 2010, when it was removed responding to numerous exhibition requests from museums in the U.S. and Europe.
 It was immediately replaced with an identical bronze edition of the same size which will remain on the plot through eternity.

 Memorial to a Marriage has been included in over 45 exhibitions in the U.S. and abroad, including: the Aldrich Museum of Contemporary Art, Ridgefield, Connecticut; American Academy in Rome, Rome, Italy; The Armory Show, New York, New York; Art Omi, Ghent, New York; Brooklyn Museum, Brooklyn, New York; The FLAG Art Foundation, New York, New York; Gallery of Modern Art, Glasgow, Scotland; Leslie-Lohman Museum of Gay and Lesbian Art, New York, New York; National Academy of Design, New York, New York; Neuberger Museum of Art, Purchase, New York; Newcomb Art Museum, New Orleans, Louisiana; Station Museum of Contemporary Art, Houston, Texas; and Tampa Museum of Art, Tampa, Florida, among others.

-Bronze editions of the statue are in the permanent collections of several museums, including: Smithsonian National Portrait Gallery, Washington, DC; Perez Art Museum Miami, Miami, Florida; and Kelvingrove Art Gallery and Museum, Glasgow, Scotland where it is on permanent view since 2012.
+Bronze editions of the statue are in the permanent collections of several museums, including: Smithsonian Institution's National Portrait Gallery, Washington, DC; Perez Art Museum Miami, Miami, Florida; and Kelvingrove Art Gallery and Museum, Glasgow, Scotland where it is on permanent view since 2012.

 Since the installation of Memorial To A Marriage, almost 20 years ago, same sex marriage was legalized in the United States in 2015.
 However, the monumental landscape has changed little with only a handful of monuments to women and members of the LGBTQ+ community realized and installed nationwide.

 Cronin first explored lesbian themes of representation in her erotic watercolor series of the 1990s which were shown at numerous group exhibitions nationwide which examine adult sexual intimacy from a unique feminist lesbian perspective.
 In 1993, Cronin organized a panel discussion, Representing Lesbian Subjectivities at The Drawing Center which was expanded to a special issue of Art Papers which she guest edited.

 In 2022, Memorial To A Marriage became the centerpiece of the first LGBTQ+ VR Museum headquartered in Bristol, England.
 It debuted the Tribeca Film Festival and won the New Voices Award in the Immersive Competition.